sttts/ldap-notify/README.md

 ## Templates ##

-Email templates and email subjects for rules are interpolated with a number of variables.
+Email templates, email subjects and email from strings for rules are interpolated with a number of variables.

 ### User Rule Emails###